vcellmike/MolecularProcessDiagram/README.md

-# MolecularProcessDiagram
+# Molecular Process Diagram

 Supplementary material for the paper on "Visualizing mechanistic models by integrating site-specific molecular details into reaction networks"
 Dan Vasilescu, James C. Schaff, Ion I Moraru, and Michael L. Blinov.
-The files represent several rule-based models illustrated with Molecular Process Diagrams introduced in this manuscript.
-Each model has
+The folders represent several rule-based models illustrated with Molecular Process Diagrams introduced in this manuscript.
+Each folder has
+- three visualizations: one generated with VCell software, and two SBGN-compliant diagrams (L2 and L3) generated with [yED](https://www.yworks.com/products/yed) graph editor.
+- an original .bngl file that represents a rule-based model.
+It can be opened in stand-alone [BioNetGen](http://bionetgen.org) software or in [VCell](http://vcell.org) software.
+- VCell model (.vcml) that is equivalent to .bngl model, it can be open in VCell software - no registration is required
+- two sources (.graphml) of SBGN-compliant visualization that can be opened in [yED](https://www.yworks.com/products/yed) graph editor or any other editor that supports graphML.

+# Models illustrated

 - Barua_2009 represent a model by Barua, D., Faeder, J. R., & Haugh, J. M. (2009).
 A bipolar clamp mechanism for activation of Jak-family protein tyrosine kinases.
 PLoS Computational Biology, 5(4), e1000364.
 [PubMed:19381268](https://pubmed.ncbi.nlm.nih.gov/19381268/).
 The model
 - Barua_2013 represent a model by Barua, D., & Hlavacek, W. S. (2013).
 Modeling the effect of APC truncation on destruction complex function in colorectal cancer cells.
 PLoS computational biology, 9(9), e1003217.
 [PubMed:24086117](https://pubmed.ncbi.nlm.nih.gov/24086117/)